Parliament facing Brexit decisions, more drama and deadline

 Protestors react as they demonstrate in front of the Houses of Parliament in London, Wednesday, March 6, 2019.
 Britain's chief law officer said Wednesday that Brexit negotiations with the European Union had got to "the meat of the matter," after Northern Ireland's top civil servant warned that a disorderly U.K. exit could destabilize both the economy and the peace process.
 (AP Photo/Frank Augstein)

 After months of Brexit deadlock, this is it: decision time.
+At least for now.

 Continue Reading Below

-With Britain scheduled to leave the European Union in less than three weeks, U.K. lawmakers are poised to choose the country's direction, at least for now, from among three starkly different choices: deal, no deal or delay.
+With Britain scheduled to leave the European Union in less than three weeks, U.K. lawmakers are poised to choose the country's immediate direction from among three starkly different choices: deal, no deal or delay.

 A look at what might happen: